Updated: Aug 27, 2022

-The thing is, I am not sure I am ready to tear open my heart and bleed onto the keys, as it were.
+The thing is, I'm not sure I'm ready to tear open my heart and bleed onto the keys, as it were.
 I love fiction because you can pull from places as you want to, ignoring the ones you wish to stay protected.
 Non-fiction terrifies me because there is nowhere to hide.
-The truth is there and it is your job as a writer to tell it honestly.
-He died when I was 21, and got sick when I was 12.
+The truth is there and it's your job as a writer to tell it honestly.
+My father died when I was 21, and got sick when I was 12.
 So basically the first half of my life was spent with a slowly dying parent.

 Now, I have far moved on past the tears and shying away from memories that bubble up.
 The pain of loss truly does get less with time.
 That is why the idea of tearing it back open seems something akin to having another baby in my 40's.
 No thanks is the short answer.